felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 .. confval:: codeautolink_autodoc_inject

    Type: ``bool``.
 Inject a :rst:dir:`autolink-examples` table to the end of all autodoc definitions.
-Defaults to :code:`True`.
+Defaults to :code:`False`.

 .. confval:: codeautolink_global_preface